 We are LGBTIQ+ colleagues, friends & activists who work in the Homeless sector & have lived experience of homelessness & the complex issues our community face.
-We volunteered to launch this service alongside the mega-talented & supportive LGBTIQ+ community in London.
+We volunteered to launch this service alongside the talented & supportive LGBTIQ+ community in London, launching at London Pride 2017.

 Heather & Carla attaching the banner to the Pride Punx float at London Pride 2017

-The Outside Project is a crisis night shelter service in response to those within the LGBTIQ+ community who feel endangered, who are homeless, ‘hidden’ homeless & feel that they are on the outside of services due to historical & present prejudice in society & in their homes.
-We will:
+The Outside Project is a homeless/crisis shelter & community centre in response to those within the LGBTIQ+ community who feel endangered, who are homeless, ‘hidden’ homeless & feel that they are on the outside of services due to historical & present prejudice in society & in their homes.

 HOW LONG WILL WE BE OPEN FOR?